CCPM-IO/.github/onboarding/onboarding.md

 ## Meetings

 **Lab Meetings:**
-- Lab meetings are scheduled for one hour, 10:00 AM on Tuesdays.
+- Lab meetings are scheduled for one hour, 1:00 PM on Mondays.
 All members of I/O are expected to attend if possible.
 Meetings are expected to be a supportive environment for learning, constructive criticism, help, and scientific discussions.

 **Additional Meetings:**
 1. A weekly meeting at 1:00 PM MT Tuesday afternoon with the Biobank team to present I/O updates and receive feedback to improve I/O pipelines.